 Lastly, companies and businesses must also provide employee workers’ compensation benefits.
 The Affordable Care Act exempts real estate brokers from offering health care coverage to their agents.
-Authorities designed this insurance protection to provide benefits and medical care to employees who are hurt or become ill due to the job itself.
+Authorities designed this insurance protection to provide help and medical care to employees who are hurt or become ill due to the job.

-Real estate agents constantly travel all over the place and walk through properties, and they could get hurt occasionally.
+Real estate agents travel everywhere and walk through properties, and they could get hurt occasionally.
 Providing workers’ compensation for everyone would cost the brokerage even more.
 But with non-employees, they don’t have to.

 The only thing that matters is the real estate brokerage fee.
-Even if real estate brokerages decided that they did want to hire real estate agents as salary employees, there would be an absolute uproar.
+Even if real estate brokerages decided they wanted to hire real estate agents as salary employees, there would be an absolute uproar.
 That’s because real estate agents would much rather work on commission than getting paid a salary like a W-2 employee.

 After all, good real estate agents don’t want a consistent paycheck and want to count on themselves to sell some significant properties and cash in on that commission.
 Just think about it, a real estate agent could get a solid $100,000 salary.